Kashifraz/SDAGC/README.md

 # SDAGC: Self-Declared AI-Generated Code
-This repository contains the dataset of our research study on self-declared AI-generated code.
-It has two main directories: "Mining Study," which contains the dataset of the GitHub repository mining, and "Industrial Survey," which contains the dataset of survey responses.
+This repository contains the dataset of our research study "How and Why Developers Self-Declare Their AI-Generated Code?
+An Analysis of Practices".
+It has two main directories: "Mining Study" which contains the dataset of the GitHub repository mining, and "Industrial Survey" which contains the dataset of industrial survey responses.

-SDAGC (self-declared AI-generated code)